 Do-It-Yourself Interviewing Practice

-Know the Interview Process.
-If you're new to the workplace or haven't interviewed in a while, know what will likely happen during the interview so you don't get any surprises.
-Review how a job interview works so you know what to expect.
+If you're new to the workplace or haven't interviewed in a while, try to learn the format of the interview to avoid any surprises.
+If you understand how a job interview works, you can know what to expect.

 The simplest way to prepare is to create a list of common interview questions and answer each question out loud.
 The more you practice, the more you will be prepared to respond during an actual job interview.
 It's important to practice out loud so you can get used to verbalizing your answers and become more comfortable speaking.

-Use Flashcards.
 Write the questions down on flashcards.
 By shuffling the flashcards, you will become comfortable answering questions in any order.
 Using flashcards will also help you frame your responses, so you're ready to answer without hesitation during the actual interview.

-Record Yourself Practicing.
-If you have a webcam, video camera or tape recorder, record your responses and play them back.
+If you have a webcam, video camera, or smartphone, record your responses and play them back to yourself.
 Assess your body language (if you have a video camera) and your answers to the questions.

-How are your posture and eye contact?
-Are you fidgeting?
-Are your answers too long-winded?
-Do you sound confident?
+Pay attention to your posture and eye contact; you don't want to fidget, become too wordy, or sound unconfident.
 If you do not have a video camera or tape recorder, practice in front of the mirror.

 Your practice run will feel more like an actual interview if you set up an interview space.
 Even if it's your kitchen table (cleared of clutter) with a chair on either side, one for you and one for the interviewer, it will set the scene for your practice interview to be more formal.

 Practicing your interview skills will help reduce stress during your actual interview, and will allow you to focus on connecting with your interviewer rather than struggling to come up with answers.
 The more familiar you are with the types of interview questions you'll be asked, the better prepared you will be to interview.